 Balance training and tai chi have been shown to decrease falls by 47% and reduce the risk of hip fracture by approximately 25%.
 In addition, men who participate in vigorous physical exercise tend to have a lower risk of hip fracture.

 Body Weight and Bone Health

 When people lose weight, they also lose bone.
-Having low body weight at any age puts you at greater risk for bone problems and fractures.
+Low body weight at any age is associated with a greater risk for bone problems and fractures.

-Young women who exercise excessively can lose enough weight to cause hormonal changes that stop menstrual periods (amenorrhea).
-This loss of estrogen — the hormone that is necessary for bone rebuilding — can cause bone loss at a time when young women should be adding to their peak bone mass.
+If young women exercise excessively, they can lose enough weight to cause hormonal changes that stop menstrual periods (amenorrhea).
+This loss of estrogen — the hormone that is necessary for maintaining bone mass — can cause bone loss at a time when young women should be adding to their peak bone mass.